 The best way to prevent a malaria infection is to avoid travel to areas where malaria is a risk.
 If travel cannot be avoided, it is recommended that pregnant women take steps to protect themselves from mosquito bites.
 Methods to help prevent malaria infection include using personal protection measures such as insect repellent (see the MotherToBaby information sheet on Insect Repellents at https://mothertobaby.org/fact-sheets/insect-repellents/pdf/ and the sheet on DEET at https://mothertobaby.org/fact-sheets/deet-nn-ethyl-m-toluamide-pregnancy/pdf/), sleeping in mosquito-free areas, wearing long sleeves and pants and, taking antimalarial medication before, during, and after travel, as directed by your healthcare provider.

 You can read more about malaria in pregnancy on the malaria fact sheet at: https://mothertobaby.org/fact-sheets/malaria/pdf/.

 Is antimalarial medication safe to take during pregnancy?

 When considering the use of any medication during pregnancy, it is important to consider both the risks and benefits of taking the medication.
-It is commonly accepted that the risks associated with malaria infection pose a greater threat to the mother and fetus than any risks associated with antimalarial medication used for chemoprophylaxis during pregnancy.
+It is commonly accepted that pregnancy complications associated with malaria infection pose a greater threat to the mother and developing baby than any risks associated with antimalarial medication used during pregnancy.

 It is difficult to provide a general recommendation for which antimalarial medications are best suited for use in pregnancy as malaria parasites can be resistant to multiple drugs.
 The best medication for you will depend on the type of malaria parasite that is most common in the area to which you are traveling, as well as your personal health history.